AjayKular/SafeRoute/README.md

 ## Challenges

-- **Solo build in 24 hours** — full-stack product from raw data to deployed app in a single hackathon session
 - **Real data pipeline** — transformed raw municipal CSV exports into a structured GeoJSON cluster format with risk scoring, severity rates, and collision-type proportions
 - **No external AI** — the analysis and simulation engine is entirely rule-based TypeScript; every explanation and fix recommendation is generated deterministically from the collision data itself